-This technique is an inexpensive but somewhat of a technical method to change the jet size with modest precision that will not harm the existing jet.
-The modification can be reversed in less than a minute with ordinary tools.
+This technique is an inexpensive but somewhat of a technical method to change the jet size with some precision that will not harm the existing jet.
+The modification can be reversed quickly with ordinary tools.
 The only drawback is that you cannot increase the jet size, only decrease it.
 But this is rarely a problem as main jets are calibrated for sea level and when we fly at higher altitudes or in much colder weather the jet size needs to be decreased.

 #30 or #27 AWG magnet wire insulated or non-insulated (the paint insulation will eventually be dissolved by the fuel running through it).
 You can always use what you have on hand but you must have some means of measuring its diameter e.g. a digital caliper.
 Any copper wire will do as long as you know its size and it is small enough.
 Electronics supply stores generally have magnet wire in stock.

 A jewelers loupe or magnifying glasses – you must be able to carefully see what you are doing.

 Here is complete list of the cross sectional area of various wire sizes.
 Here are some samples of the cross sectional area of magnet wire in mm2:

 #30 – 0.0509 mm2

 #27 – 0.102 mm2 – This is the ideal size as its insertion in the jet will reduce the jet size by about 5 with the larger jet sizes (>100).

 1. Determine the jet size that you will probably need